hans-riess/A-G-Sheaf/README.md

 # A/G Sheaf

-Sheaf theory for multi-agent control and decision systems.
+Sheaf theory for decision-making in multi-agent systems with demo pipelines for the Georgia Tech Robotarium.
+Funded by DARPA (HR0011-25-3-0235).

 ## Installation